 One of the most decorated producers in hip-hop today, The Alchemist’s relationship with Mobb Deep dates back to 1999 when Cypress Hill’s DJ Muggs introduced the then-upcoming producer to the revered New York duo.
 The Alchemist would go onto forge a strong bond with the group, resulting in a myriad of classic tracks throughout the years.

 The Silent Partner is a magnificently organic album that brings together one-half of the Mobb with their favorite producer for a modern day hip-hop classic.
-The Silent Partner features guest appearances by Method Man, Prodigy (of Mobb Deep) and Cormega and will be released on May 20, 2016 via Babygrande Records.
+The Silent Partner features guest appearances by Method Man, Prodigy (of Mobb Deep) and Cormega and was released on May 20, 2016 via Babygrande Records.

 Just saying “Electronic” is not enough.
 The different aspects of the genre are endless, and for NYC based producer Lee Bannon, exploring new directions is exactly his mission.
 Not being tied to one genre is a trend of Bannon’s.
 Gaining his popularity initially in Hip-Hop by working with Joey Bada$$, Kendrick Lamar, Curren$y and others, Lee then ventured off to pursue a solo project, bridging Drum & Bass with Ambient production.
 Lee’s movement into the electronic realm seemed too simple.
 His latest LP titled Alternate/Endings catapulted Lee’s career while making him a popular staple, not only to press and other musicians, but fans alike.